The Death of Queen Jane

 F.J.
 Child catalogued the ballad The Death of Queen Jane as #170, and he included both English and Scottish versions.
 It was also printed in Ralph Vaughan Williams and A.L.
 Lloyd's Penguin Book of English Folk Songs.

-Cyril Tawney sang Queen Jane in 1969 on his Polydor album The Outlandish Knight: Traditional Ballads from Devon and Cornwall.
-His liner notes commented:
+Cyril Tawney sang Queen Jane in 1969 on his Polydor album of traditional ballads from Devon and Cornwall, The Outlandish Knight.
+He noted:

 Dave and Toni Arthur sang The Death of Queen Jane in 1969 on their Topic album The Lark in the Morning.
 Their sleeve notes comment: